 Fried chicken is a popular dish in New Orleans, and which New Orleans restaurant serves up the best version is a subject of great debate.
-Last week’s celebration of National Fried Chicken Day reopened the file on fried chicken and had New Orleanians across town talking about which is best and why.
-With so many delicious choices, I couldn’t narrow it down to just one, so I’ve picked the Top Five Places To Get Fried Chicken In New Orleans.
+The celebration of National Fried Chicken Day reopens the file on fried chicken and has New Orleanians across town talking about which is best and why.
+With so many delicious choices, I couldn’t narrow it down to just one, so I’ve picked five places.

-1. Willie Mae’s Scotch House: Perfectly fried and crispy on the outside, juicy and tender on the inside, Willie Mae’s gets it right!
-Not only is the fried chicken bordering on the divine, their sides are absolutely delicious!
-Get the green beans, corn bread muffin or the red beans and rice – all of them are delish!
-Finish the meal off with some warm and sweet bread pudding that will keep you coming back!
-2401 St. Ann, New Orleans, LA 70119; (504) 822-9503
+1. Willie Mae’s Scotch House.
+Perfectly fried and crispy on the outside, juicy and tender on the inside, Willie Mae’s gets it right.
+Not only is the fried chicken bordering on the divine, their sides are absolutely delicious: Get the green beans, corn bread muffin or the red beans and rice.
+Finish the meal off with some warm and sweet bread pudding that will keep you coming back.

-3. Galatoire’s: A New Orleans institution famous for their lively atmosphere and classic New Orleans recipes, Galatoire’s fried chicken is a menu item that’s often overlooked.
+3. Galatoire’s.
+A New Orleans institution famous for their lively atmosphere and classic New Orleans recipes, Galatoire’s fried chicken is a menu item that’s often overlooked.
 It’s a hidden gem that’s absolutely phenomenal.
-After the souflee potatoes, creamed spinach and incredible fried chicken you’ll be ready to walk if off on a post-dinner stroll through the French Quarter.
-209 Bourbon Street, New Orleans, LA 70130; (504) 525-2021; Dress Code: business casual for lunch, jackets are required for gentlemen starting 5PM and all day Sunday.
+After the soufleed potatoes, creamed spinach and incredible fried chicken you’ll be ready to walk if off on a post-dinner stroll through the French Quarter.

-4. Coop’s Place: A local favorite for good times and good food, this French Quarter restaurant serves up incredible seafood, tasty drinks and down home delicious fried chicken!
-Coop’s Place nails it with their Cajun Fried Chicken made with their own Bayou Blend of seasonings served with Rabbit and Sausage Jambalaya and Coleslaw.
+4. Coop’s Place.
+A local favorite for good times and good food, this French Quarter bar and restaurant serves up incredible seafood and tasty drinks.
+Coop’s Place also nails it with their Cajun Fried Chicken made with their own Bayou Blend of seasonings served with rabbit and sausage jambalaya and coleslaw.
 The fun and laid-back atmosphere at Coop’s makes it a perfect place to go with friends.
-When you’re finished, head next door to Molly’s on the Market and try their famous Frozen Irish Coffee.
-1109 Decataur Street, New Orleans, LA 70116; (504) 525-9053
+When you’re finished, head next door to Molly’s on the Market and try their famous frozen Irish coffee.